Ayms/node-Tor/README.md

 		* if the result exists, the ORDBs chooses the index M of number of elements of the result minus 2 times the window size (N), the result is an array of [circ,type]

-			* The ORDB chooses the first one that has a valid circuit and sends the request 'abcd' N 0, A will know N in the db_data answer, the ORDB removes the first from the list and put it at the end.
+			* The ORDB chooses the first one that has a valid circuit and sends the request 'abcd' N 1, A will know N in the db_data answer, the ORDB removes the first from the list and put it at the end.

+			* after receiving the first chunk, A will request other pieces 'abcd' N Wx_size

 			* the indexes of the sliding window are rotated and reused (here when the user reaches N+window size the next chunk requested will be 1)